After daughter's passing, two-time cancer survivor creates safer PPE - KESQ

 “It made such a difference in our lives as parents,” Kezia said.
 “It was so much a part of our treatment journey.”

-Though Saoirse lost her battle with cancer months later, on the good days she was at least able to play normally.
+Though Saoirse passed from her cancer months later, on the good days she was at least able to play normally.

 A two-time cancer survivor herself, Kezia’s experience being both a patient and caretaker gave her empathy for the struggles of medical treatment.
 With the success of the garment she made for her daughter, Kezia started thinking about how she could expand her desire to help into other products.